0foo/study_notes/rhcsa-summary/topics/containers.md

 * `podman search <image>`:search for an image in registries

+### Systemd containers
 * make folder: `~/.config/systemd/user/`
 * generate a systemd service file for a user
 * `[user@host ~]$ cd ~/.config/systemd/user/`
 * `[user@host user]$ podman generate systemd --name web --files --new` : omit `--new` if you dont want the container to be deleted every time it stops
-    * cd to the user directory: ~/.config/systemd/user/  for user container services
+    * cd to the user directory: `~/.config/systemd/user/`  for user container services
-    * cd to root directory: /etc/systemd/system for root container services
+    * cd to root directory: `/etc/systemd/system` for root container services
 * `systemctl --user daemon-reload`
 * After the file is created, you must delete the container because systemd expects the container to be absent initially.
 * if generating it for root: simply run the above command in :  `/etc/systemd/system`